 Honestly, the museum made to my list of ‘the weirdest/unusual museums I have visited’ due to the fact that it showcases the dictator as a great leader, not talking about his actions that resulted in hundreds of thousands of deaths.

-If you are a history buff who’s interested in World War II, then visiting the Great Patriotic War Museum, close to the Joseph Stalin Museum, is another exciting thing to do in Gori.
+If you are a history buff who’s interested in World War II, then visiting the Great Patriotic War Museum, close to the Joseph Stalin Museum, is one of the interesting things to do in Gori.
 The museum is devoted to the heroic achievements of the Red Army.
 There are lots of medals on display along with photographs, various monuments, guns, uniforms, mortars, and a number of big ceremonial flags.
 You can also find portraits of those ‘heroes’ from Gori who bravely fought it the WWII.

 The museum also has a small section given to the Georgian-Russian war in 2008 and shows the photos of the devastated city, including the civilian casualties.
 Note that the labels explaining a piece are only in Georgian or Russian.
 However, most of the time, exhibits in such museums speak for themselves, but if you’d like someone to tell you a whole story, you can take a guided tour too.

-Things to do in Gori: Sergi Makalatia Gori Historical and Ethnographic Museum
+Pay a visit to Sergi Makalatia Gori Historical and Ethnographic Museum

 Those of you who are interested in cultural and ethnography, Historical and Ethnographic Museum on 12 Kirion II street is a place for you to explore.